wikimedia/mediawiki-tools-grunt-cssjanus/README.md

 Type: `Boolean`
 Default value: `false`

-Wheter to replce 'ltr' with 'rtl' and vice versa in urls.
+Whether to replace 'ltr' with 'rtl' and vice versa in urls.

 #### options.swapLeftRightInUrl
 Type: `Boolean`
 Default value: `false`

-Wheter to replce 'left' with 'right' and vice versa in urls.
+Whether to replace 'left' with 'right' and vice versa in urls.

 ## Release History